 Bitcoin has a value, and just like any world currency, it can be used to purchase goods and services by those who choose to accept it.

-Many new cryptocurrencies have emerged since Bitcoin and these are referred to as altcoins.
+Many new cryptocurrencies have emerged since Bitcoin and these are commonly referred to as altcoins.
 Altcoins, simply represent all coins that are not Bitcoin.

 It’s worth understanding a slightly more rigorous definition of cryptocurrency, so here it is: